 Dr. Mak is hoping to gather enough preliminary data to apply for a National Institutes of Health (NIH) grant next year that will allow her to perform a more in-depth analysis of miscarriage-specific trophoblast stem cells lines.
 “I’m interested in how epigenetics, the study of inheritable changes that do not disrupt the DNA sequence, can play a part in pregnancy loss and miscarriages,” says Dr. Mak.
 “And I have a special interest in imprinted genes, which are a special class of genes that are either expressed from mom or expressed from dad, depending on what gene it is.”
 This additional funding would allow Dr. Mak to take a more extensive look at imprinted genes in miscarriages.

-To learn more about UT Health Austin’s Reproductive Endocrinology Clinic or make an appointment, visit here.
+To learn more about UT Health Austin’s Reproductive Endocrinology and Infertility service or make an appointment, visit here.